 Please get involved in monitoring shooting estates for wildlife crime, cruelty and environmental damage in your local area.
 Visitors to the moors can play a vital role in protecting wildlife and habitat, simply by learning what to look out for and how to act.
 We can all play our part.
 The mere presence of informed, empowered visitors serves as a deterrent effect to those who would commit wildlife crime.
 Together we can defend the uplands.

-Note: Moorland Monitors have absolutely nothing to do with Luke Steele.
-Luke’s actions, values and attitudes have nothing to do with us and we are in no way associated with him.
-The shooting lobby got it wrong in calling him our “founder” but they get quite a lot wrong, don’t they.
+Note: Moorland Monitors have absolutely nothing to do with Luke Steele and we are in no way associated with him.